 To give some sense of proportion, up to a quarter of a million people are injured, maimed and even killed each year in the UK by pet dogs, over 6000 of them requiring hospital treatment.
 Eighteen people, predominantly young children, have been killed by dogs since 2005 and in the first six weeks of 2014 alone, three people were killed by domestic dogs.
 Thousands more people are treated annually for cat bites and scratches.
 A few are even killed by bee stings and stampeding cattle.
-No-one has ever been killed by a fox and, should any situation arise where a human is provenly and seriously bitten by a fox, it would still remain insignificant when compared with those figures given above.
+No-one has ever been killed by a fox and, should any situation arise where a human is provenly and seriously bitten by a fox, it would still remain insignificant compared with the casualty figures relating to other animal species.